Codingtech92/Codingtech92/README.md

-- 👋 Hi, I’m @broken_system92
+- 👋 Hi, I’m @anti-squad Web developer
 - 👀 I’m interested in ...
+Web Development
 - 🌱 I’m currently learning ...
+Skills
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Instagram, Telegram, WhatsApp, Email

 <!---
-Codingtech92/Codingtech92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Anti-Squad Web Developer  is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->